First, consider what kinds of primary sources you might need.

 Newspaper web sites

 If you're using a catalog, play around with your search terms.
 Many tools use a standardized vocabulary to describe items.
-For example, academic library catalogs like ours use the Subject subheadings "Personal narratives," "Correspondence," and "Diaries" to classify certain types of information.
+For example, the URI Libraries Search uses the Subject subheadings "Personal narratives," "Correspondence," and "Diaries" to classify certain types of information.
 Look at likely results to form further searches.
 WorldCat uses the same naming conventions, but other sources may use different terms.

 One category of primary sources are those written by individuals at the time, describing events during their lives.
 These include memoirs, journals, diaries, letters, and so on.